Dr. Anu Bajaj FAQs

 Can future childbirth undo labiaplasty results?

-Improvements from labiaplasty generally are not expected to change because of a future vaginal birth since the procedure is externally focused and does not involve the birth canal.
-That makes it a reasonable option for patients who do not want to postpone treatment because of future pregnancy plans.
+Improvements from labiaplasty do not generally change because of a future vaginal birth since the procedure is externally focused and does not involve the birth canal.
+This makes it a reasonable option for patients who do not want to postpone treatment because of future pregnancy plans.

 How long does a labiaplasty procedure usually take?